gui1117/ruga/GDD.md

 ##TODO

-* maybe print at top left the castle / dungeon / room
+* pause sound and game when window is not focus
+* sound on menu clic
+* android UI
+  * menu on clic
+  * arrow on topleft that link to menu
+  * virtual joystick on bottomcenter
+* android
 * windows support

 * maybe if run top-left and wall on left doesn't slow down
+* maybe print at top left the castle / dungeon / room

 * save luminosity and etc... and castle
 * download dungeon